Dear readers of ADxS.org, please forgive the disruption.

 • Prolactin:

-stimulates growth of mammary glands and milk production
+stimulates growth of the mammary glands and milk production

-promotes growth before puberty and growth of organs.
+promotes growth before puberty and growth of the organs.

-• Vasopressin, which is released during short-term and long-term stress, and the activated sympathetic nervous system also promote ACTH release
+• Vasopressin, which is released during short-term and long-term stress, and the activated sympathetic nervous system also promote the release of ACTH

 • Glucocorticoid release (stress hormones, especially cortisol)

-• Acute stress (alarm phase) increases cortisol levels phasically to activate problem-solving behavior
+• Acute stress (alarm phase) increases the cortisol level in phase to activate problem-solving behavior

 • Chronic stress increases the level of cortisol and other stress hormones tonically and phasically (hypercortisolism)

-• Cortisol is neurotoxic in the long run.56
+• Cortisol is neurotoxic in the long term.56

-• Uncontrollable stress leads to large increases in dopamine and norepinephrine in the PFC in healthy individuals575859
+• Uncontrollable stress leads to a sharp increase in dopamine and noradrenaline in the PFC in healthy people575859

-In life-threatening situations, for fight or flight, the individual benefits more from the speed of responses (as provided by the older, posterior brain areas) from the accuracy of the slow analytical processes of the PFC.
-Behavioral control is therefore outsourced to these older posterior brain parts, which respond instinctively, spontaneously, and more quickly.
+In life-threatening situations, the individual benefits more from the speed of reactions (as provided by the older, posterior brain areas) than from the accuracy of the slow analytical processes of the PFC for fight or flight.
+Behavioral control is therefore outsourced to these older posterior parts of the brain, which react instinctively, spontaneously and faster.

-• Effects of Vegetative Nervous System and HPA Axis
+• Effects of the autonomic nervous system and HPA axis

-• → through cortisol destabilization of existing neuronal circuitry
+• → Destabilization of existing neuronal circuits through cortisol

 • Advantage:

-• Memory contents that are less helpful for problem solving can be deleted more easily (well-worn paths can be left)
+• Memory content that is less helpful for problem solving can be erased more easily (established paths can be abandoned)

 • Disadvantage:

-• Possible solution finding is energy-consuming, since it has to be created anew and can no longer or not yet be retrieved again automatically
+• Possible solution finding is energy-intensive, as it has to be recreated and can no longer or not yet be retrieved automatically

 • → increased availability of carbohydrates